cjeller1592/WriteasAPI/README.md

 ```
 update = c.updatePost('7qmni7cpg5sjks11', '123456789abcdefgthisisfakeposttoken', 'I am updating this post's body!')
+print update

-# This will return the post's data when successful
+# This will return the post's updated data when successful
 ```

 _Deleting a Post:_